 Customers are required to notify Citizens Water when they install a new irrigation system.
 If you decide you no longer wish to use your irrigation system, it must be properly disconnected.
 Citizens Water must be notified so that we may inspect the work and indicate in our system that you no longer need to submit annual device testing paperwork.
 If you decide you do not want to use your irrigation system but you do not want to disconnect it, you are still required to test your system annually.

 If you have any questions regarding Backflow Prevention or Backflow Device Testing, please call (317) 924-3311.
-Also, if your device fails to meet passing standards or does not comply with state regulations, please contact Citizens Water so that more time can be allowed for you more time to comply with these regulations.
+Also, if your device fails to meet passing standards or does not comply with state regulations, please contact Citizens Water.